shark92651/LaserParamsConverter/README.md

 ## Change History

+### Version 1.0.7 Released 7/1/2022
+*Fixed issue in LightBurn conversion where MaxPower was overwritten with MinPower

 ### 1.0.6 Released 6/27/2022
 *First official release
 *Added support for saving EZCAD2 to EZCAD3 format, and vice versa